simphax/Touchmote/README.md

 How to build
 ==============
+Install the drivers by downloading the installer from touchmote.net<br />
 Get the source and open Touchmote.sln with Microsoft Visual Studio. <br />
 Go to Build->Configuration manager...<br />
 Choose solution platform for either x86 or x64 depending on your system.
 Close it and Build.<br />